gursmeep404/Mjolnir/Docs/Research.md

 It is a python library used to send HTTP requests and interact with websites and APIs

 ### Features
-- It uses GET request to fetch data and POST to send data.
+- It uses GET request to fetch data and POST to send data
 - It can also send headers and parameters
 - It works with beautiful soup where it fetches webpages that are then analysed and parsed by beautifulsoup

-## SQLMap

-## XSStrike
+## What will I use?
+- Requests to fetch webpages and analyze responses
+- BeautifulSoup for web scraping
+- Nikto to scan for vulnerabilities and misconfigurations in web servers
+- Zap to perform active scanning and detect SQLi, XSS, etc

 # **Web Vulnerabilities**